-- Private data source Bureau Van Dijk - CSO Balance of Payments registers of enterprises - · Revenue Commissioners data on income earned abroad - Euro Groups Register (EGR)
+- CSO Balance of Payments registers of enterprises - Revenue Commissioners data on income earned abroad - Euro Groups Register (EGR) - The CSO Business Register

 It is important that a list of Irish multinationals which is as comprehensive as possible is prepared prior to the survey.
 Any enterprises that are overlooked in drawing up this list of Irish-resident institutional units with affiliates based abroad will not be included in the final compiled results.
 The Irish multinationals surveyed since 2010 are thought to be very close to a full target population and the survey can be regarded as a census of Irish UCIs with affiliates abroad.